A question commonly raised during Middle East cross-cultural training is why the region is named this way.

 Well, as British IT consultant Jamil Ahmed Mukadam has found out - it is anything but.

-A word of warning for anyone travelling to Saudi Arabia - stay well away from any dabbing.
+A word of warning for anyone travelling to Saudi Arabia - stay well away from any DABBING!
 The move could see you spending some time in jail.

 Abdullah al-Shahrani, a Saudi entertainer, was recently detained by Saudi authorities after dabbing during a concert in the city of Taif.

 Do you work with or travel to Muslim majority countries?
-Do you know Ramadan is a matter of weeks away?

 Some recent news coverage focusing on Theresa May not wearing a headscarf on her business trip to Saudi Arabia has caused some major confusion over etiquette and protocol in the Kingdom.